 Online since 1998

 The Kincardine-on-Forth Local History Group is a non-profit community-run organisation whose aim is to research, preserve, and promote the history of Kincardine-on-Forth.
-It is dedicated to exploring the history of Kincardine, Fife, Scotland as well as other more general aspects of both local and global history.
+It is dedicated to exploring the town's history as well as other more general aspects of both local and global history.
 Meetings are held from 2.00pm to 4.00pm once a month throughout the winter in the Community Centre, Anderson Lane, Kincardine.
-Visitors are always very welcome.
+Visitors and new members are always very welcome.

-We are a group of amateur enthusiasts who are keen to learn and document everything to do with the history of Kincardine and its people, and we are always pleased to hear from anyone with information, stories or photographs that may be of interest to us.
+We are a group of amateur enthusiasts keen to learn and document everything to do with the history of Kincardine and its people, and we are always pleased to hear from anyone with information, stories or photographs about the town.
 So if you know of something to do with Kincardine's past and think we should know about it too, please get in touch!

 This year's syllabus includes some very interesting and informative talks, including: